vessap/vessap/README.md

 This repository includes four main blocks:

-1. A utility library for the Deep Learning part of the work in THEANO including
+1. A utility library for the Deep Learning part of the work in KERAS including

 	a.
-The complete theano library including all code, operators, networks and utilities
+The complete dvn library including all networks and utilities

 	b.
 Detailed descriptions how to setup this framework (Readme.md).